This Day In Writing History

 In April of 2013, a detective novel titled The Cuckoo's Calling, written by a new author named Robert Galbraith, was published.
-According to the book jacket, Galbraith was an ex-RMP (Royal Military Police) investigator - the perfect person to write a detective novel.
+According to the book jacket, Galbraith was an ex-RMP (Royal Military Police) investigator - the perfect person to write detective fiction.

-It introduced private detective Cormoran Strike, a down-on-his-luck gumshoe.
+He introduced private detective Cormoran Strike, a down-on-his-luck gumshoe.
 When famous supermodel Lula Landry dies in a fall from her balcony, her death is ruled a suicide.
-Her brother, John, doesn't buy it and hires Strike, a childhood friend of their late brother Charlie, to investigate.
+Her brother John doesn't buy it and hires Strike, a childhood friend of their late brother Charlie, to investigate.